JESUS PLUS NOTHING SAVES YOU

 Accept Jesus and Escape God's Wrath

-Accepting Jesus as your personal Lord and Savior is more than saying a prayer.
+Accepting Jesus is the only escape from God's wrath, sin. spiritual death, and eternal damnation in the Lake of Fire.
+Accepting Jesus as your personal Lord and Savior is more than saying a prayer, it's believing in your heart by faith.
 The following tells you how and why!

-In my personal testimony, I say all I ever taught my kids was Jesus.
-That only Jesus plus nothing can save you.
-If anyone adds anything to Jesus it is no longer the good news of Jesus Christ.
-Well, Jesus is all I ever teach to anyone even to this day.
+In my testimony, all I ever taught my kids was Jesus.
+That only Jesus, plus nothing can save you.
+If anyone adds anything to Jesus, it is no longer the good news of Jesus Christ.
+Well, Jesus is all I ever teach to anyone, even to this day.
 I can’t separate Jesus from any part of the Holy Scriptures.
 He is all in all.
 He is the manifestation of God’s grace, truth, and light.
 He is the manifestation of God’s love and mercy.
 So, this blog is all about the revelation of Jesus Christ.
 Believe in Jesus, and the gift of salvation and grace is yours, forever and ever and ever.
 Even though the following Scripture is for the Jewish nation, it also applies to every born-again Christian.

-Salvation, grace, and faith are all free gifts from God.
+Salvation and grace are all free gifts from God.

 “For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, that no one should boast” (Ephesians 2:8, 9).

-This message is manifested to us through the works of Jesus Christ.
-Jesus is the gospel, the good news, and all that we will ever need for forgiveness of sins, eternal life, and godliness.
+This message of salvation is manifested to us through the works of Jesus Christ.
+Jesus is the gospel, the good news, and all we will ever need for forgiveness of sins, eternal life, and godliness.
 Jesus is the absolute and perfect expression of the Father in heaven.

 You Must Believe the Biblical Jesus!